A probabilistic approach to drift estimation from stochastic data

 Thus the task of estimating the drift has been transformed into the task of finding the conditional estimation of one projection function with respect to another.
 The conditional expectation is reconstructed or learnt using an operator theoretic tool from \cite{Das2023conditional}.
 It will be a combination of kernel based techniques and the third order approximation of \eqref{eqn:deriv_exp:4}.
 This completes a description of the problems we aim to solve, and the underlying mathematical principles.

 \paragraph{Outline} We next present in Section \ref{sec:numerics} a numerical recipe for implementing the conditional expectation route to drift estimation.
-We then show in Section \ref{sec:cnvrg}, we discuss the convergence of our methods, and identify the dependence of the convergence on factors such as data size and noise-levels.
+Next in Section \ref{sec:cnvrg}, we discuss the convergence of our methods, and identify the dependence of the convergence on factors such as data size and noise-levels.
 Next in Section \ref{sec:examples} we apply the technique to some common examples from Dynamical systems theory.
-The examples reveal the challenges posed by high dimensional systems, under certain conditions of sparsity.
-We next apply these numerical procedures to some examples in \ref{sec:examples}.
+The examples reveal the challenges posed by high dimensional systems.
+We propose some adjustments to the algorithms to overcome this practical challenge, in Section \ref{sec:sparse}.
 We end with some discussions in Section \ref{sec:conclus}, summarizing our results and discussing new challenges.